11 Ways to Make Your iPhone or iPad Your Best Construction Tool

 Sometimes (okay, pretty often), there’s no Wi-Fi on the construction site.
 In those cases, you can use your cellular data connection as a hotspot and share it with all your other devices.
 Your colleagues could connect, too.

 For example, let’s say you want to download the most recent version of a drawing on your iPad or laptop, and you have an iPhone on you with a mobile connection.
 You can set up a hotspot with your phone, which will then appear in the available Wi-Fi connections on other devices, such as your iPad, your laptop, etc.

 Smartphone hotspots are the easiest and simplest way to create an accessible Wi-Fi network on the go.

 Not sure how to turn on that functionality?
 Check out this article on how to turn an iPhone into a Wi-Fi hotspot.

-Some things to keep in mind when sharing your data network via hotspot:
+Some things to keep in mind when sharing your data network via a hotspot:

 - Charge your phone or tablet while doing this.
 Using your cellular data and broadcasting a hotspot at the same time will consume a lot of battery power.

-Let’s take the case of drafting a field report or site inspection as an example.
-(These functions are what we know best, since ArchiSnapper is built just for that!)
+Let’s take the case of drafting a field report or punch list as an example.

 Of course, it takes an investment of time and effort to switch to a new way of working with a new piece of software.